tomato42/openssl/README.md

 It should compile 'as least as good' as the official OpenSSL_1_0_2-stable branch.

 1.0.2-chacha aligns with the OpenSSL_1_0_2-stable branch
-* Added ChaCha20 and Poly1305 ciphers (backported from the official 1.0.2-aead branch)
+* Added ChaCha20 and Poly1305 ciphers (backported from the upstream 1.0.2-aead branch)
 * Minor changes to Makefiles to simplify building using the mingw (mingw64) platform on Windows
 * Minor additions to s_client